 - To what degree have you attracted new people and new ideas to your organization and board?
-The other side of the turnover coin is whether the nonprofit is moving forward or stuck with an old structure and personnel not willing to explore innovative ideas and approaches.
+The other side of the turnover coin is whether the nonprofit is moving forward or stuck with a dated organizational structure and personnel not willing to explore innovative ideas and approaches.

 4. Beware charity scams.

 There are lots and lots of good charities out there.
-There also are lots of skeevy crooks looking to take advantage of your good heart to steal your money by setting up fake charities.
+There also are lots of skeevy crooks looking to take advantage of your good heart to steal your money by setting up fake charities and similar scams.

 If you get a solicitation that seems iffy, trust your gut.
 Check it out, both by demanding answers from the ostensible charity and using the third-party watchdog groups.
 If the soliciting charity can't or won't answer your questions, chances are it's at best a poorly run group and at worst an illegal enterprise.